This incredibly flavourful satay peanut sauce is made by roasting and crushing our own peanuts and cooking down shallots and spices.

 This satay peanut sauce is not just for Satays!
 Drizzle some on some cold noodles with veggies! or just freeze it in an ice cube tray to use another day.
 Re-heat it in a low heat pan.

-Most of these ingredients can be found at an Asian grocery store.
+For the satay peanut sauce recipe, you can find most of these ingredients at an Asian grocery store.

 Although galangal and ginger come from the same family they taste quite different.
 Ginger has a much stronger flavour so do not subtitute 1:1.
 You can either omit the galangal if you can’t find it or just use 1 small slice of ginger.